-We review nursing and midwifery staffing and skill mix every six months.
-As a result of these reviews we have increased investment in staffing every year.
+We review nursing and midwifery staffing and skill mix every 6 months.
+As a result of these reviews we have invested in staffing every year.

-In the last two years the staffing review has included a scoring system that assesses the conditions and dependency of patients.
-This helps us to evaluate more accurately the number of staff we need, to provide safe and effective care.
+The staffing review has included a scoring system that assesses the conditions and dependency of patients.
+This helps us to evaluate more accurately the number of staff we need to provide safe and effective care.

 What is being done to recruit enough nurses?

-A very proactive approach to recruiting nurses and midwives has been in place for the past two years and this is supported by a recruitment strategy and action plan.
+A very proactive approach to recruiting nurses and midwives has been in place for the past 2 years and this is supported by a Recruitment Strategy and action plan.